wspitch/wspitch.github.io/_pages/about.md

 I graduated from [Embry-Riddle Aeronautical University][erau] in 2022 with a B.S. in [Human Factors Psychology][hf].
 There, I worked closly with [Dr. Barbara S. Chaparro][barb] in the [Research in User eXperience (RUX) Lab][rux], where I led experimental studies to investigate user experience and usability of interaction methods in augmented/mixed reality.
 I also had the opportunity to work on evaluating perceived comfort with smart product materials + validating a toolkit's comprehensiveness in assessing product design impressions, sponsored by a Top Fortune 100 Tech company.

+Please reach out if you would like to chat or discuss possible collaboration opportunities.

 ### Recent News

 year, placeholder for news